BirajSinghGCUTA/Dice-And-Bar/README.md

 # Project  - *Dice-and-Bar*

-**Dice-and-Bar** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**Dice-and-Bar** is an Greenfoot program that allows rolling two dices and basic recording the out and visualizing it through chart in greenfoot.

-Submitted by: **Biraj Singh GC**
+By: **Biraj Singh GC**

 Time spent: **12-13** hours spent in total